Brown Willy: Toponymy

 It has frequently been noted on lists of unusual place names.
 In 2012 a campaign was launched to have the hill's name restored to the original Bronn Wennili on the grounds that it would be "slightly more attractive to residents and tourists than Brown Willy".
 Cornish residents objected to the idea.
 One commented: "It's been Brown Willy for as far back as living memory goes and I suspect, as others have pointed out, that it will always be called that, whatever name we may formally give it."
 The Daily Telegraph ran an editorial supporting the existing name and called for campaigners to keep their "hands off Brown Willy".

 Geography and geology

 The summit of Brown Willy is 1378 ft above sea level, the highest point on Bodmin Moor and in the county of Cornwall.
 The geography of the surrounding terrain is typical of Bodmin Moor – tors surrounded by desolate moorland.
 Streams and marshes are common surrounding the summit, and the River Fowey rises nearby.
-There are naturally occurring piles of granite boulders around the summit, and one, known as the Cheesewring is composed of five separate rocks which get progressively higher towards the top.
+There are naturally occurring piles of granite boulders around the summit.

 The hill is part of a 1221 acre estate known as Fernacre and includes a five-bedroom farm house.
 The property was put on the market in September 2016 for £2.8 million and sold to an undisclosed buyer the following April.
 The new owner has the grazing rights for the property and shooting rights for deer, snipe and woodcock.
 Under the Countryside and Rights of Way Act 2000, the public will continue to have the right to walk on the hill.